 Rooney left United in July, rejoining Everton having spent 13 years at Old Trafford and, over that time, becoming the club's all-time record goalscorer.

-And though Mourinho has previously claimed he would have preferred Rooney stay at United, the former Chelsea manager has acknowledged it was an easy decision to let the 31-year-old - who is likely to start for the Toffees at Old Trafford on Sunday - return to Goodison Park.
+Although Mourinho has previously claimed he would have preferred for Rooney to stay at United, the former Chelsea manager has acknowledged it was an easy decision to let the 31-year-old, who is likely to start for the Toffees at Old Trafford on Monday (AEST), return to Goodison Park.

 "I think it is easy.
 When the legend decides.
-I think so [it is the legend's choice]," Mourinho told Sky Sports.
+I think so [it is the legend's choice]," Mourinho said.